tlane311/currency-conversions/README.md

-# Converts Currencies
+# Currency Conversions

+This app is designed to help users calculate currency conversions.
 This is a single page app built with reactjs using [Currency Exchange](https://rapidapi.com/fyhao/api/currency-exchange).